-The following definitions relate to access control
+The following definitions relate to access control.

-The following definitions related to decease control.
 Definition 18.1.
 Protection.
 Define what parts of a class are visible.

 Definition 18.2.
 Obfuscation.
-Changing a Modelica class or generated code so that it is difficult inspect by a user (e.g. by automatically renaming variables to non-meaningful names). t c Definition 18.3.
+Changing a Modelica class or generated code so that it is difficult to inspect by a user (e.g. by automatically renaming variables to non-meaningful names). □

+Definition 18.3.
 Encryption.
-Encoding of a model or a package in a form so that the mode cannot inspect any content of a class without an appropriate key.
-An encrypted package that has the second of the content of a class without an appropriate key. hε Protection annotation is read-only; the way to modify it is to generate a new encrypted version.
+Encoding of a model or a package in a form so that the modeler cannot inspect any content of a class without an appropriate key.
+An encrypted package that has the Protection annotation is read-only; the way to modify it is to generate a new encrypted version.

 Definition 18.4.
 Licensing.
-Restrict the use of an encrypted package for particular users for a specified period of time. $\Box$
+Restrict the use of an encrypted package for particular users for a specified period of time. \Box